brooksbenson/eloquent-js/chapter14/chapter14-notes.md

 DOM nodes also have methods for finding other nodes that they contain. getElementsByTagName and getElementsByClassName are two of those.
 These methods return array-like objects that are _live_.
 This means if any of the nodes contained are modified or removed from the DOM, the data structure is updated in real time.
 To create a solid collection of nodes, the Array.from method should be used and passed the live data structure.

 Element nodes can be queried using the document.querySelectorAll method.
 This method takes a string whose syntax is exactly similar to the CSS selector syntax and returns a solid data structure filled with element nodes that matched the query.
-The document.querySelector method returns a single node that was the first match.
+The document.querySelector method is exactly similar except it returns a single node that matched first.

 ## Modifying the DOM